 When I told my friends, family, and co-workers I’d be fostering kittens I received extremely polarizing responses.
 “Awww send me pics” and “Ew.
 Cats.”
 I had to remind the haters that they were kittens and I wouldn’t have them when they were cats because, I too, hated cats.
 On July 25, 2017 I met Caroline and Max, my new fosters.
 Motley Zoo gives all of the animals a pop culture name and these two were named after Caroline and Max from “Two Broke Girls” on CBS.
 I took them home, set up their litter and water and gave them a bath.
 I didn’t know the first thing about taking care of a cat, Pate told me everything I needed to know.
 I went to Mud Bay to get some pet supplies and that’s when I first heard the term that now defines me...“Foster Fail”.
 As I was buying some toys and supplies I picked up a giant feather and asked the people working there if it was a toy or decoration.
 They chuckled and said “Toy, cats love it.
 There’s a woman who comes in every week to buy new ones for her cats” and I thought to myself “that sounds crazy.”
 But I bought one for the kittens to play with.
 I talked to the woman at the register about my new fosters and she said “Oh, you’ll be a Foster Fail.”
 I asked her what that meant and she said “So many people foster, but they get attached and can’t give them up.”
 I said “Not me.
 I have no choice, I can’t keep them.
 I work all the time and I’m traveling four out of the next seven weekends” If I had a dollar for every time I said that exact sentence, it would have paid for their adoption fees and vet visits.

-I’d talk on air every single day about how the kittens were so cute, were four months old, and were sisters that had to be adopted together because they were found roaming the streets of Yakima, WA as kittens.
+I’d be on air every single day talking about the kittens!
+"They're four months old, they're sisters that have to be adopted together because they were found roaming the streets of Yakima, WA together, and they're so cute!"
 I didn’t tell anyone that Caroline (the white one) was terrible at using the litter box and would fling her poop everywhere, oh and she had diarrhea.
 Or that Max (orange) liked to pee on the floor whenever her sister was eating out of the food bowl.
 (This was later fixed by giving them each their own bowl).
 They were driving me crazy and it was only a few days in.
 I didn’t know what to do…but they were so cute.
 They started to warm up to me, I’d nap and they’d sleep on my chest.
 It was so fun watching them learn and explore.
 Every time I posted a picture on Instagram letting people know they were adoptable the comments would be flooded with the word “foster fail”.
 I HATED it.
 I mean HATED it.
 “Don’t these people know ANYTHING about me?
 I have NO time in my life for animals.
 I’m busy.
 I’d have a dog by now if I had time for animals.
 Oh, and I HATE CATS.”

 After about two weeks and our first vet visit things started to calm down.
 Caroline stopped flinging her poop and stepping in it and Max was only peeing in the litter box.
 I let them roam around my apartment when I wasn’t home instead of being in the bathroom all day.
 At this point, they were sleeping in bed with me, I’d go to bed and they would hop in and sleep on my pillows above my head.
 It was too cute.
 When people would ask “why don’t you just adopt them” on Instagram I’d respond the same way as always, but I was even angrier.
 I wanted to keep them, but knew I couldn’t.
 There was no way.
 I’d be leaving them alone too often or I’d have to pay a stranger to come and feed them when I wasn’t home and I didn’t like that idea.
 I remember the first moment I wanted to keep them, or the moment I knew I’d be so sad giving them up.
 I was showering, my shower has a cloth curtain and then a clear curtain on the inside, I looked down to see that both of them had weaseled their way underneath the cloth curtain and were staring at me.
 I cracked up, it was the cutest.
 Now every time I shower Caroline gets under the cloth curtain like a maniac and jumps on the edge of the shower and watches the water droplets hit the clear curtain.